Nathan Bedford Forrest III

-Nathan Bedford Forrest III (April 6, 1905 – June 13, 1943) was a brigadier general of the United States Army Air Forces, and a great-grandson of Confederate general Nathan Bedford Forrest.
-He was killed in action in Germany during World War II.
-Forrest was the first American general to be killed in action during the war in Europe.
+Nathan Bedford Forrest III (April 6, 1905 – June 13, 1943) was an American brigadier general of the United States Army Air Forces who was the first American general to be killed in action in the European Theater of World War II.
+Forrest was a great-grandson of Confederate general Nathan Bedford Forrest and an early officer of the United States Army Air Corps in 1929.
+Forrest was killed in action when his plane was shot down during a raid over Nazi Germany in June 1943.

 Early life and education

-Forrest was born in Memphis, Tennessee, on April 6, 1905, the son of Nathan Bedford Forrest II and Mattie Patterson (Patton).
+Nathan Bedford Forrest III was born on April 6, 1905 in Memphis, Tennessee, the son of Nathan Bedford Forrest II and Mattie Patterson (Patton).

+His paternal great-grandfather was Nathan Bedford Forrest, the famed Confederate general and leader of the Ku Klux Klan.
 On November 22, 1930, he married Frances Brassler.
-According to the Arlington National Cemetery website, he had no children, making him the final male Forrest in his great-grandfather's legitimate direct line.
+According to the Arlington National Cemetery website, he did not have any children, making him the final male Forrest in his great-grandfather's legitimate direct line.

-He graduated from West Point in 1928 and was commissioned a second lieutenant in the cavalry.
-In 1929, he transferred to the Air Corps and gained rank rapidly.

 Career

+Forrest graduated from West Point in 1928 and was commissioned a second lieutenant in the cavalry of the United States Army.
+In 1929, he transferred to the Air Corps, gaining rank rapidly and graduating from the Air Corps Tactical School in December 1939.
 Promoted to brigadier general in 1942, Forrest was serving as chief of staff of the Second Air Force when he flew missions as an observer with the Eighth Air Force in England.

+Death

-He was reported missing in action when the B-17 Flying Fortress he was in, leading a bombing raid on the German submarine yards at Kiel, went down on June 13, 1943.
+On June 13, 1943, Forrest was reported missing in action while leading a bombing raid on the German submarine yards at Kiel when his B-17 Flying Fortress was shot down by anti-aircraft fire.
 The other squadron members reported seeing parachutes and hoped the general had survived.
-However, Forrest was found dead on September 23, 1943, when his body washed up near a seaplane base on Rügen in Germany.
-He was buried on September 28, 1943, in a small cemetery near Wiek, Rügen.
+However, on September 23, 1943, Forrest's corpse washed up near a seaplane base on the island of Rügen in Germany.
+He was buried on September 28, 1943, in a small cemetery near Wiek.

 His family was presented his Distinguished Service Cross, which he was awarded posthumously for staying at the controls of his B-17 bomber while his crew bailed out.
 The plane exploded before Forrest could bail out.
 By the time the Seenotdienst (the German air-sea rescue) arrived, only one of the crew was still alive in the water.